-Garibay late FG lifts Texas Tech past West Virginia 23-20
+Garibay’s late FG lifts Texas Tech past West Virginia 23-20

 It took some time, though.

 After getting shut out in the first half, West Virginia scored on its first three second-half possessions.
-Jarret Doege broke a streak of eight quarters without a touchdown pass when he found Isaiah Esdale in the end zone from 14 yards out late in the third quarter to tie the score at 17.
+Doege broke a streak of eight quarters without a touchdown pass when he found Isaiah Esdale in the end zone from 14 yards out late in the third quarter to tie the score at 17.

 THE TAKEAWAY